 Gravel Bikes Guide – Over the last few years, the cycling world has gone crazy over gravel bikes.
 Now you’re wondering why the discussion hasn’t ended yet, and you’re curious about it.
 So, who exactly is this (not really) new niche machine?
 Is it just a mere hype or a worthwhile investment?
-This buyer’s guide summarizes all the critical aspects to bear in mind when getting a gravel bike so you can make a sensible investment in the perfect bike for you.
+This buyer’s guide summarizes all the critical aspects to bear in mind when getting a gravel bike so you can make a sensible investment in the perfect gravel bike for you.
 Take your time reading our guide; it will be worthwhile!
 Ideally, the time you spend here will not only get you even more excited about your new bike, but it should also lead to you discovering the right gravel bike and making tons of wonderful memories.
 Let’s get started!

 What is a Gravel Bike?

 A gravel bike is a hybrid between a road bike, a cyclocross bike, and a mountain bike, including qualities from all three genres as well as its own distinct brand.
 The best gravel bikes are designed for exploration, adventure, all-day and all-terrain riding, while also being lightweight, performance-driven, and weather-resistant.
-They are more comfortable than a road bike due to their relaxed fit and larger tires, but the drop bars and lightweight frames improve efficiency over mountain bikes.
+They are more comfortable than road bikes due to their relaxed fit and larger tires, but the drop bars and lightweight frames improve efficiency over mountain bikes.
 So, if the road isn’t enough for you, you want more comfort, or you want a bike that’s faster than an MTB but keeps its off-road nature, a gravel bike could be for you.

 The user versatility of a gravel bike is one of its most remarkable features.
 Gravel bicycles, which fall in between a road bike and a mountain bike, can be used to perform both road bike and mountain bike tasks.
 Gravel bikes, in general, offer a degree of endurance and resilience that can survive more rigorous riding experiences and excursions without sacrificing comfort.
-Gravel bikes will have tires that are at least 35mm wide, while the majority of gravel bikes have tires that are 38mm or wider.
+Gravel bikes will have tyres that are at least 35mm wide, while the majority of gravel bikes have tires that are 38mm or wider.
 Larger tires enable riders to easily handle fire roads, power line trails, and farm tracks, as well as more harsh scenarios.

 Gravel Bike vs Mountain Bike

 Mountain bikes and gravel bikes are both capable off-road.
 The rougher the terrain becomes, the more you’ll desire suspension.
 It not only enhances traction and keeps you in control, but it also makes your ride more enjoyable.
-And if you want to jump, you should absolutely choose a mountain bike with enough of travel to cushion the shock of your landings.
+And if you want to jump, you should absolutely choose a mountain bike with enough travel to cushion the shock of your landings.
 Gravel bikes, on the other hand, have a light weight and agility that extends race bike performance beyond the limitations of paved roads, allowing you to avoid traffic and enjoy gravel and woodland trails.
 As a result, they are suitable for year-round training.
 They are also ideal for bikepacking trips and prolonged journeys, with optional baggage racks and bags.

-A gravel bike from one brand might look extremely different from another – some gravel machines geared more for road speed and light off-road riding, and others resembling mountain bikes.
+A gravel bike from one brand might look extremely different from another – some gravel machines are geared more for road speed and light off-road riding, and others resemble mountain bikes.
 Finding the best gravel bike for you is determined by the sort of riding you want to do.
 So let’s take a deeper look at the design elements that distinguish the typical gravel bike.

 Gravel bikes, like most other types of bikes, have a range of frame materials.
-Aluminium and carbon are the most common materials.
+Aluminum and carbon are the most common materials.
 Aluminium is a wonderful material for a low-cost bike since it is affordable, durable, and lightweight.
 Carbon frames are often lighter than aluminum frames.
 Carbon can also be developed to improve rigidity and comfort, as well as provide more options for aerodynamic tube designs.
-Aside from aluminum and carbon, there are also steel and titanium gravel bikes available.
+Aside from aluminum and carbon, there are also CroMoly and titanium gravel bikes available.